Becky139/Breast-Cancer-Prediction/README.md

 Page 4: Predictive Model
 * Model Selection
 * Test Model
+Construct predictive models to predict the diagnosis of a breast tumor.
+We'll construct a predictive model using SVM machine learning algorithm to predict the diagnosis of a breast tumor.
+The diagnosis of a breast tumor is a binary variable (benign or malignant). we'll also evaluate the model using confusion matrix the receiver operating curves (ROC), which are essential in assessing and interpreting the fitted model.

 Page 5 Optimizing Classifier
 * Optimizing the SVM Classifier
 * Grid Search Parameter Tuning
 * Random Search Parameter Tuning
+Construct predictive models to predict the diagnosis of a breast tumor.
+We'll aim to tune parameters of the SVM Classification model using scikit-learn.

 Page 6: Model Comparison/Conculsion
 * Evaluate Algorithms
 * Tuning Hyper-Parameters
 * Finalize Model
 * Conclusion
+There are standard workflows in a machine learning project that can be automated.
+In Python scikit-learn, Pipelines help to clearly define and automate these workflows.
+* Pipelines help overcome common problems like data leakage in your test harness.
+* Python scikit-learn provides a Pipeline utility to help automate machine learning workflows.
+* Pipelines work by allowing for a linear sequence of data transforms to be chained together culminating in a modeling process that can be evaluated.

 ## Fixed Bugs
 * heroku deployment